TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/Index.rst

+:orphan:

 .. include:: ../../Includes.txt

+.. todo:: merge examples into other chapters in TYPO3 API

 .. _examples:

 ========
 Examples
 ========

+For a list of TYPO3 features, see the

+.. rst-class:: horizbuttons-tip-xxl

+- :ref:`Sitemap`

 This chapter presents some examples of how you can use the APIs of Core libraries.
 They are not meant to be exhaustive,